 - Mike Nelson born 1967

-To make these works Nelson scoured online auctions of asset strippers and company liquidators to amass a collection of remnants from Britain’s manufacturing industry.
+To make these works Nelson scoured online auctions of asset strippers and company liquidators to amass a collection of remnants from Britain’s manufacturing and construction industries.
 In the press release for his Tate Britain exhibition, he explained: